There are always two people in every picture: the photographer and the viewer. - Ansel Adams

 I see it as a path towards an unknown, but welcoming, destination.
 I also see it as a merging of the sky and the earth, a combination of the land and the sky, a symbiosis.
 I am sure other interpretations, just as interesting, are also possible.

 The Loneliness of the Long Distance Artist

 Every image he sees, every photograph he takes, becomes in a sense a self-portrait.
-The portrait is made more meaningful by intimacy - an intimacy shared not only by the photographer with his subject but by the audience. - Dorothea Lange

 There is a good reason why the necessity of having an audience is upsetting to beginning photographers: finding an audience is difficult.
 So difficult that some artists never find an adequate audience and have to live with an audience that is either very small, adverse or not in a position to purchase their work.

 Van Gogh, to take but one example, never found an adequate audience.
 While he did have an audience, that audience was very small.
 His brother, Theo, was his main audience.
 While living in Southern France at the end of his life, a couple of collectors either purchased his work or traded goods or services for his paintings.
 In the end, his work never generated the response that, as artists, I believe we all seek.
 Van Gogh’s response was essentially coming from his brother.
 He never had a major show of his work and he did not live to see his work fetch unheard of prices.
 In fact, it took another generation for that to happen.
 Of course, as we all know, when the response to Van Gogh’s work came about, it took the world by storm and today the discussion about his work is such that just about everyone has something to say about it, even though most of what is said is redundant.
 Van Gogh has become a household name.
 His audience is enormous.
 The gap between the size of his audience during his lifetime and now is mind boggling and difficult to explain.